BeautifulTrouble/beautifultrouble-dot-org/wp-content/plugins/footnotes-for-wordpress/readme.txt

 	So is this.[ref name="source2"]Source[/ref]

 	And this one comes from the same source as the first.[backref name="source1"]

+Footnotes are numbered, beginning at 1.
+However, you can change the numbering if you so desire using the `number="..."` attribute.
+For example, I often use this when quoting from a book that contains footnotes or endnotes, in order to represent the notes used by the original text.

+	This is footnoted, but footnotes begin at number 42.[ref number="42"]...[/ref]

+You can change the text that is displayed in the note's superscripted link from the note's number to any text or symbol that you choose using the `superscript="..."` attribute.
+For example, to use an asterisk instead of the note number:

+	This is footnoted with a good old asterisk.[ref superscript="*"]...[/ref]

 By default, the list of footnotes appears at the bottom of the post.
 However, if you wish them to appear somewhere above the bottom of the post, for formatting or other reasons, you can do so using the `[references/]` shortcode: